Can I Attend Church Even If I Don't Believe in God?

 - 6 min read

-Whatever brought you to this question — it's a good one.
-And the fact that you're asking it says something.
+Whatever brought you to this question, it's a good one.
 Let me just pause and say, there are some good churches out there that are particularly welcoming to those who are either skeptical, curious, or have a lot of questions.
 If you're in the Fort Mill area, our church - One Hope - is that kind of church.
 Because many of us faced those same questions.
 We've been on that journey as well and are gracious to others who are traveling that path.

 Okay, all that said, let's drill deeper.

-The idea that church is only for people who have everything figured out spiritually is one of the most persistent myths about what church actually is.
+The idea that church is only for people who have everything figured out spiritually is one of the most persistent myths about Christianity.
+Here's the reality: you don't have to have all the answers.
+No one is giving a quiz or drillling you.

 If the standard for walking through the door were "must believe everything, doubt nothing," the building would be a lot emptier.
 Part of coming to a church gathering is that it allows you to hear and ponder things about the Christian faith.
 It can lead to some friendships where you might even feel comfortable asking some honest questions.
 A good church should be comfortable with honest questions and provide honest answers.